How is Columbus Women’s Rehab, a Christian Women’s Center in Georgia, Different?

-Columbus Women’s Rehab, part of Adult and Teen Challenge, is an affordable addiction and alcohol treatment program for women, age 18 and older.
-This year-long residential program provides peer-to-peer, group and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities and vocational rehabilitation.
+Columbus Women’s Rehab is an affordable addiction and alcohol treatment program for women, age 18 and older.
+This year-long residential program provides peer-to-peer, group, and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities, and vocational rehabilitation.

 Once invited in, these substances can entirely take over the individual and their mindset, mentally or physically preventing them from stopping on their own.
 The cost of maintaining a habit can sometimes cause the addict to turn to theft (even from their own family), or selling drugs, which can lead to jail sentences.
 Usually, the substances are needed in higher and higher quantities or more frequently to achieve the same effect, until the addict overdoses or otherwise destroys their own body.

 Without a totally new mindset and life focus to fill the void, the addict will return to their addiction, again and again, ravaging their relationships, trustworthiness, career, finances, and physical and mental health.
 The addiction will utterly destroy them.

 So, to unwrap the layers of addition, we take several steps, and these steps cannot be rushed.
 Once you understand them, you will see why it takes up to a year to accomplish.
 Typical high-cost, short-term rehabs are quite convincing that they can solve additions in a much shorter period of time.
 They are a joke in the media — we often hear of celebrities attending one after another and never solving their addiction.
 That is because their life issues have not been dealt with.